 At the same time, though, you get unmatched compactness with this model.
 Besides, 40 minutes are plenty even if you want to do 2 or 3 haircuts in a row.

 You also have to be careful with how quick you cut your hair with these clippers.

 The HC4250 is a bit sensitive and requires of you to perform slower, more delicate motions.
 Otherwise it might pull your hair a bit.
 Cleaning up around the ears can also get a bit tricky.

-I have to say it one more time: this is not a clipper for professionals.
+I have to say it one more time in this Remington HC4250 Shortcut Pro review: this is not a clipper for professionals.
 It lacks the output other similarly priced model have.
 However, if you’re a casual user, this is undoubtedly one of the best cordless hair clippers on the market.